Blimp Science

 Airship Types

 Semi-rigid airships, such as the new Goodyear Blimp, have an internal rigid lower or upper frame and a pressurized envelope.
-Previous to the new Goodyear Blimp, the most famous of this type was NORGE, the airship which General Umberto Nobile used on his attempt to reach the North Pole.
+The Wingfoot NT has an upper frame.
+Previously, the most famous of this type was NORGE, the airship which General Umberto Nobile used on his attempt to reach the North Pole.
+The last semi-rigid airship Goodyear built before the Wingfoot NT was the RS1 for the United States Army in 1926!

 These airships have no internal frame.
-The internal pressure of the lifting gas (non-flammable helium) and air-filled ballent bags maintain the shape of the envelope, the airship's polyester fabric skin.
+The internal pressure of the lifting gas (non-flammable helium) and air-filled ballonet bags maintain the shape of the envelope.
 The only solid structural parts are external: the passenger car, the nose battens (hollow aluminum tubes at the nose of the Blimp) and the tail fins.

 Rigid airships have an internal frame.
 The Zeppelins and the U.S.S.
 Akron and Macon were famous rigid airships.
-The rigid structure, traditionally an aluminum alloy, holds up the form of the airship.
+The rigid structure, traditionally an aluminum alloy called duralumin, holds up the form of the airship, rather than internal pressure.
 In general, rigid airships are only efficient when longer than 120 Meters (360 feet) because a good weight to volume ratio is (or was) only achievable for large airships.
 For a small airship the solid frame would have been too heavy.